Kendrick2018/Obstacle-Avoiding-Robot-with-ultrasonic-sensor/README.md

 # Obstacle-Avoiding-Robot-with-ultrasonic-sensor
-codes for a wheeled robotthat avoid obstacles automaticaly
+codes for a wheeled robot that avoids obstacle automatically